Monitoring CouchDB performance with Datadog

 One way to get around the problem is to compact the database from time to time.
 But since this is a heavy disk I/O operation, when is it reasonable to run a compaction?

-Datadog’s CouchDB integration can help you find the answer, as it tracks database size in real time.
+Monitoring CouchDB with Datadog can help you find the answer, by tracking database size in real time.
 By multiplying the current document count by the estimated average size of a document designed for that database, you can get a sense of how big the database should be.
 If the disk size is much greater than the expected size of documents stored in the database, it’s very likely that the disk is overpopulated by the fragments of past revisions, and it may be a good time to compact the database.

 Safeguard the authentication cache